- Sudden breakouts can be due to dairy products or foods high on the glycemic index.

 In addition, your dermatologist should be able to recommend skin care products tailored to your needs and provide you with a comprehensive plan to fight acne that takes into account your skin type and other factors like hormonal fluctuations.

 » Speak with a dermatologist if you’re prone to sudden bouts of acne.
-Use Zwivel’s free online consultation tool to schedule an appointment with a doctor near you.
+Meet our medical review team.